ilikescience/ilikescience.github.io/_posts/2018-12-05-fix-it-later.markdown

 This approach — being mindful about the flexible standards of 'ready to ship' — is one I champion.
 But in many teams, it's met with resignation.
 Product managers, stakeholders, designers, and engineers are skeptical.
 The most common response to "We'll fix it later" is "We probably won't."

-I have a hard time overcoming these doubt.
+I have a hard time overcoming these doubts.
 Why do teams (especially long-tenured ones) bristle at the ship-then-improve approach?
 Why don't stakeholders believe us when we say that this is the right way to build?

 {% include image.html src="/images/fix-0.jpg" caption="A bowl in the wabi-sabi style, celebrating imperfection" %}